chadhyatt/vince/README.md

 A fast, dedicated VNC authentication bruteforcing tool, written in Go

 > [!WARNING]
-> Only use tools like ViNCe against networks and systems you have explicit permission to test on, I am not responsible for any malpractice caused or malicious activity performed using ViNCe.
+> Use ViNCe only on networks and systems for which you have explicit permission.
+I am not liable for any misuse or malicious activities carried out using ViNCe.

 ## Install

 #### **Prebuilt Binaries**

-Head over to the [latest release][link/latest-release], then download & unpack the binary for your respective platform.
-Prebuilt binaries are automatically published per every release for various systems and architectures
+Head over to the [latest release][link/latest-release], then download & extract the binary for your respective platform.
+Prebuilt binaries are published automatically with each release for various systems and architectures.

 #### **`go install`**

-You can also install or update Vince with Go's built-in `go install`, granted you have a *recent* version of [Go](https://go.dev) installed, and `~/go/bin` is accessible from PATH:
+You can also install or update Vince with Go's built-in `go install`, granted you have a recent version of [Go](https://go.dev) installed, and `~/go/bin` is accessible from PATH:

 ```sh
 go install -v github.com/chadhyatt/vince@latest